erizov/Professor/semester_7/lecture_41_llm_advanced/reinforcement_learning_hf/README.md

 - Completed previous semesters
 - Understanding of distributed systems concepts
-- Knowledge of system design principles
+- Knowledge of structure design principles

 By the end of this lecture, students will be able to:

-1. Implement Reinforcement Learning Hf from scratch
+1. Implement Reinforcement training Hf from scratch
 2. Analyze time and space complexity using Big O notation
-3. Identify when to use this algorithm vs. alternative approaches
+3. Identify when to use this approach vs. alternative approaches
 4. Recognize common implementation pitfalls and how to avoid them
 5. Apply this algorithm to solve real-world problems

 ### Short Description

-A computational intelligence algorithm that learns patterns from data to make predictions or decisions.
-Solves problems like classification, regression, clustering, and pattern recognition.
-Example: Predicting house prices based on historical sales data and property features.
-Works by training on labeled or unlabeled data, learning patterns, and applying learned knowledge to new examples.
+A computational intelligence atechniquethat learns patterns from data to make predictions or decisions.
+Addresses categorization, value estimation, grouping, and pattern recognition.
+Example: Predicting house prices based on historical sales content and property features.
+Operates by training on labeled or unlabeled data, learning patterns, and applying learned knowledge to new examples.

 **Key Characteristics:**
 - **Time Complexity**: Varies